Skin Cancer: A Danger that is More than Skin Deep

 A person’s visual symptoms can vary in presentation, depending on the kind of skin cancer they have.
-In the list below, we have a few more of the more common forms of skin cancer that Sunflower Dermatology treats.
+In the list below, we have a few more of the more common forms of skin cancer that Epiphany Dermatology treats.

 Basal Cell Carcinoma5 is the most common form of cancer in the world.
 The basal cells, located at the bottom of the epidermal layer or topmost layer of the skin, are responsible for producing new skin cells when the old cells die off.
 Someone develops basal cell carcinoma after UV Rays mutate their basal cells.
 This typically happens in more sun-exposed areas of the skin, like the head or neck.
 Basal cell carcinoma can appear as the following presentations: